 However large your dining table (but I’m talking to ordinary people here), get something to serve as a sideboard.
 Garden table.
 The massive box that Amazon sends really small things in.
 Kitchen stool.
 Sideboard.
 That’s where all your spuds, sprouts, desserts and cheeses can happily live waiting to be grabbed.

 Set up somewhere for kids to go play as soon as they are bored with food, which will be about 10 minutes in.
 Garden shed.
 Under stairs cupboard.
 Just joking.

-Get everyone out for a walk when things are flagging and you’re yearning for them to clear so you can finish your half a bottle of pinot or claret in peace and quiet.
+Get everyone out for a walk when things are flagging and you’re yearning for them to clear so you can finish your half bottle of pinot in peace and quiet.
 Half the guests will rush off home and the others will at least sober up on that walk.